Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 Just have a look at the history of the people of Thousand Islands National Park.
 They spend their lives fishing and hunting.
 In the early 17th century, people started summer encampments on the riverbanks.

 This helps them to get more fish from the river.
 After that, they started trading fur with the French explorers.
-The American invasion takes place in the 18th century and the American revolution started.
+The American invasion occurred in the 18th century, and the American Revolution started.

 Europeans started visiting here for trading purposes.
-In the year 1812, both America and British are involved in a war.
-At the end of the war American invasion is defeated by the Britishers and the park was gone under the British government.
+In 1812, both America and Britain were involved in a war.
+At the end of the war, the American invasion was defeated by the Britishers, and the park was gone under the British government.

-This national park is formed in 1904.
-It was the first Canadian national park east of the rocky mountains.
-Its name was St. Lawrence islands national park in 2013.
+This national park was formed in 1904.
+It was the first Canadian national park east of the Rocky Mountains.
+Its name was St. Lawrence Islands National Park in 2013.
 In 2013, its name was changed to Thousand Islands National Park.

 2. Geography of Thousand Islands National Park

-This park consists of a total of 21 islands having many small islets.
-It has two main mainland properties and its main visitor centre is in Mallorytown, Ontario.
+This park consists of a total of 21 islands with many small islets.
+It has two main mainland properties, and its main visitor center is in Mallorytown, Ontario.
 The location of this national park is accessible by boat.

 It has five Otentiks facilities, a boat launch, picnic, camping, hiking, campsites, transition zone, granite islands speckle, and thousand islands parkway facilities.
 This national park is located in the region of Frontenac Arch Biosphere Reserve.
 It is one of the most biodiverse regions of Canada.